MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/choose-deployment.md

 # Choose a deployment option

-You can use retail functionality in one of 2 ways:
+You can use retail functionality in 1 of 2 ways:

 - Option 1: **Dynamics 365 for Retail**
 - Option 2: **Dynamics 365 for Finance and Operations**